Spatio-Temporal Recurrent Networks for Event-Based Optical Flow Estimation: Method

 The key component of feature extraction is ConvGRU.
 Although ConvGRU plays an important role in some frame-based works \cite{ren2019fusion,teed2020raft}, their ConvGRU modules only focus on processing high-level feature maps from ConvNet top-layers.
 Note that ConvNet discards local information in their top layers and the temporal variation between images tends to vanish.
 Therefore, it can hardly capture fine motion information.
 To address this issue, encoder modules utilize ConvGRU to extract spatio-temporal features from event images at different resolutions to preserve local motion patterns.

 As illustrated in Figure \ref{fig:arch}, the input event image goes through two different pyramid-like architectures at the same time.
 One way is passing ConvNet to generate spatial feature maps of the current input event image at different resolutions.
 Another way is through spatio-temporal feature encoders at different resolutions and each encoder module consists of one ConvGRU and one strided convolutional layer.
-The input of ConvGRU at timestep \(t\) includes three parts, the feature maps \(F_t^{st}\) from the lower-level spatio-temporal feature encoder, the hidden-state of ConvGRU \(h_{t-1}\) from previous timestep, and the output of the correlation layer \(C_t\) at the same resolution.
+The input of ConvGRU at timestep \(t\) includes three parts, the feature maps \(F_t^{st}\) from the lower-level spatio-temporal feature encoder, the hidden-state of ConvGRU \(h_{t-1}\) from the previous timestep, and the output of the correlation layer \(C_t\) at the same resolution.
 The ConvGRU is defined by the following equations:

-Note that the correlation layer measures the correspondences between the spatial feature maps (output from pyramid-like ConvNet) of the current event image \( F_{t}^s\) and of the first event image \(F_{1}^s\) given a predicted flow \(\mathbf{f}^{\ast}\).
+Note that the correlation layer measures the correspondences between the spatial feature maps (output from pyramid-like ConvNet) of the current event image \( F_{t}^s\) and of the first event image \(F_{1}^s\) given a predicted flow \(\mathbf{f}^{\ast}\) from the previous iteration.
 The correlation layer is defined by the following equation:

-The recurrent architecture is naturally set since we process event images frame by frame and ConvGRU is able to extract information from previous timestep.
-The reason that we adopt recurrent architecture is that we assume that it is better to estimate optical flow timestep by timestep.
-It seems more accurate to estimate flow of \(t_0-t_n\) based on the estimated flow information of \(t_0-t_{n-1}\) (hidden layer of ConvGRU from previous timestep).
-This is also motivated by that we once modified the SpikeFlowNet \cite{lee2020spike} to recurrent architecture and training on indoor flying1 with \(25 \%\) reduction on training loss.
+The recurrent architecture is naturally set since we process event images frame by frame and ConvGRU is able to extract information from the previous timestep.
+The reason that we adopt recurrent architecture is that we hypothesize that it is better to estimate optical flow timestep by timestep.
+It seems more accurate to estimate the flow of \(t_0-t_n\) based on the estimated flow information of \(t_0-t_{n-1}\) (hidden layer of ConvGRU from the previous timestep).